Shanghai: Railways

-Shanghai has four major railway stations: Shanghai railway station, Shanghai South railway station, Shanghai West railway station, and Shanghai Hongqiao railway station.
+Shanghai has four major railway stations: Shanghai railway station, Shanghai South railway station, Shanghai Songjiang railway station, and Shanghai Hongqiao railway station.

 Built in 1876, the Woosung railway was the first railway in Shanghai and the first railway in operation in China By 1909, Shanghai–Nanjing railway and Shanghai–Hangzhou railway were in service.
 As of October 2019, the two railways have been integrated into two main railways in China: Beijing–Shanghai railway and Shanghai–Kunming railway, respectively.

-Shanghai has four high-speed railways (HSRs): Beijing–Shanghai HSR (overlaps with Shanghai–Wuhan–Chengdu passenger railway), Shanghai–Nanjing intercity railway, Shanghai–Kunming HSR, and Shanghai–Nantong railway.
-One HSR is under construction: Shanghai–Suzhou–Huzhou HSR.
+Shanghai is a terminus for five high-speed railways (HSRs): Beijing–Shanghai HSR (overlaps with Shanghai–Wuhan–Chengdu passenger railway), Shanghai–Nanjing intercity railway, Shanghai–Kunming HSR, Shanghai–Nantong railway, and Shanghai–Suzhou–Huzhou HSR.

 Shanghai also has four commuter railways: Pudong railway (although passenger service was suspended in 2015) and Jinshan railway operated by China Railway, and Line 16 and Line 17 operated by Shanghai Metro.
-As of January 2022, four additional lines—Chongming line, Jiamin line, Airport link line and Lianggang Express line—are under construction.
+As of January 2022, four additional lines—Chongming line, Jiamin line, Airport Link line and Lianggang Express line—are under construction.

+The Airport Link line, a 68.6-kilometre line connecting Hongqiao Airport and Pudong airport, opened in December 2024.